shepkeira/LIMS/Structure.md

 The project is split into 6 applications.
 Each app is contained within its own folder.
 Inside an app there are a few files:
 - migrations contains all our migration files, accounting for changes to our database
-- __init__.py this file tells our project that this directoyr should be considered a Python package
+- __init__.py this file tells our project that this directory should be considered a Python package
 - admin.py is used to register your app's models
 - apps.py is a configuration file
 - models.py has all the models for your application